lucasbpro/essentialis-rest-api/README.md

 ## How to run the API server

 The API is started by running the commands below in a Bash or in the command prompt.
-They create a virtual environment, install all project dependencies on it and then run the application.
+They firstly create a virtual environment, install all project dependencies on it and then run the application.
+The API runs in [http://localhost:5000/](http://localhost:5000/).

 For Linux/MAC:
 ```bash